marcellui/marcellui/README.md

 Why is your app needed?
 Background information around any pain points or other reasons.

-app is needed for a portfolio for myself to give to employers.
+app is needed for a portfolio for myself to give to employers and prospective individuals who are interested in myself

 ### User Profile